bzhr/post-loc/README.md

 - React/ReactDom - The main dependency, because it's a React app.
 - Rebass for components like flexbox, form input etc.
-- Axios for fetching data from the API
+- Axios for fetching data from the API.
+- @huse/scroll-position - To read the scroll position.

 ## Settings